 Starbucks has developed a mobile rewards app that prioritises consumer convenience by seamlessly integrating mobile and in-store experiences.

-The app lets customers conveniently reload their Starbucks cards from their laptops or phones.
-By using the mobile app for payments, they can earn points to redeem a free coffee in the future, skip the queue during rush hours by ordering beforehand, and more.
+The app lets customers conveniently reload their Starbucks cards from their laptops or phones, enhancing the online shopping experience.
+By using the mobile app for payments, they can earn points to redeem a free coffee in the future, skip the queue during rush hours by placing an order beforehand, enhance their interaction with the physical store, and more.

 3. Nike